FarronF/limerick-council-meetings/meetings/2022/07/13-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 15th June 2022.md

 routes.

-Landscaping works at St. Ita’s Road, Abbeyfeale, which are ongoing was also raised.--- 9
+Landscaping works at St. Ita’s Road, Abbeyfeale, which are ongoing was also raised.
+---
+9

 Reference was also made to street lights not working in Boherbuí, Newcastle West, due to